Recipes for Paper Mache

 There are lots of paper mache recipes on this site, including the old favorites, like paste made with flour and water.

-We also has recipes you probably won’t find anywhere else, including my famous paper mache clay and several popular variations.
+We also have recipes you probably won’t find anywhere else, including Jonni’s famous paper mache clay and silky-smooth air dry clay.

 Click a link below to find your favorite paper mache recipe: